uoit-cpp/course-material/lectures/c++-fileio.md

 `ios::app` flag sets up ofstream for appending.

-##### Exercise

-Now make this change, delete numbers.txt file, and run the above program three times.
-What are the contents of numbers.txt file?
-Try once using `ios::app` and once without it.

 ### Buffered Output

 Output in C++ may be buffered.
 This means that anything that is output to a file stream may not be written to disk immediately.
 Instead several writes may be group together to improve performance (disk access are painfully slow).
 Typically buffered writes is not an issue; however, it can lead to problems in unique circumstances.
 For example, if a program crashes.
 The contents may not yet be written to the file and all changes may be lost.
 It is possible to force a write by _flushing_.
 Use `flush()` to force a write to the disk.